How the New Testament Canon was Formed

 This listing omits Hebrews, 1 and 2 Peter, and 3 John.
 It also names a few documents that do NOT appear in the orthodox NT.

-So by the middle of the second century most of the 27 documents in the orthodox NT canon had already gained widespread acceptance, especially the four gospels.
-It is critical to understand the importance of why only four gospels were accepted.
-These early fathers were very familiar with the other gospels that were floating around – Marcion's gospel of Luke, the various gnostic gospels, and other “proto-orthodox” gospels that simply were not well accepted.
+By the end of the second century most of the 27 documents in the orthodox New Testament canon had already gained widespread acceptance, especially the four gospels and the Pauline writings.
+It is critical to understand why only four gospels were accepted.
+These early fathers were very familiar with the other gospels that were floating around - Marcion's gospel of Luke, the various gnostic gospels, and other "proto-orthodox" gospels that were not well accepted - they wanted to make it clear that these "other" gospels were NOT acceptable.
+There was, however, another very important reason - the Gnostics.

-It is important to understand that many ancient texts have some bizarre passages - the NT has some strange passages as well, and one must be ready to admit this before launching an attack against strange gnostic texts.
-For example,
+It is important to understand that many ancient texts have some strange passages, including the New Testament documents.
+One must be ready to admit this before launching an attack against strange gnostic texts.
+For our purpose one example will be enough,

 "I tell you, on that night two people will be in one bed; one will be taken and the other left.
 Two women will be grinding grain together; one will be taken and the other left."